Francesco Maria Marini

 Francesco Maria Marini was an Italian composer of early Baroque music.
 Associated with the music of San Marino, only a single work of his survives, the 1637 collection Concerti spirituali concertati a 2–7 et con instrumenti, libro 1.

 Life and career

 There is little known of Francesco Maria Marini; he lived around 1637.
 The frontispiece of his surviving music indicates that he was born in Pesaro.

-He is known to have been music director for the republic of San Marino's most important church.
+He is known to have been music director for the Republic of San Marino's most important church.

 Music

-Although only a single set of his compositions survive, the British musicologist Jerome Roche remarks "That so few works survive is a matter for regret, since they show a surprisingly competent talent for a comparative outpost such as San Marino, geographically far removed from the centres of composition in the 1630s".
+Although only a single set of his compositions survives, the British musicologist Jerome Roche remarks "That so few works survive is a matter for regret, since they show a surprisingly competent talent for a comparative outpost such as San Marino, geographically far removed from the centres of composition in the 1630s".